About Mrs. Casey Schlee

 - Book Orders: Book order forms will be sent home periodically during the school year.
 These are inexpensive books of good quality.
 Money and orders need to be returned to school in an envelope marked “Book Order.”
 Make sure to write your child’s name on the order form.
 All checks need to be made out to the book company.

 - Parties: We celebrate Halloween, Christmas, and Valentine’s Day.
 We also have a picnic the last week of school.
 If you would like to assist with any of these parties, please let us know.

-- State Tests: Both third and fourth graders take the Washington Assessment of Student Learning tests (MSP) during the last two weeks of April.
+- State Tests: Both third grader take the Washington Assessment of Student Learning tests (MSP) during the last two weeks of April.
 These are very challenging tests and last several days.
 Please do not schedule any appointments during these important weeks.

 - Student Use of Telephone: School telephones are not available for general student use.
 With teacher permission, students may use the phones for necessary calls.
 Social arrangements need to be made before leaving home in the morning.

 - Bus: If your child is riding a different bus home with a friend, please write and sign a note to let us and the bus driver know.